 Out of 100 men

 The terms and conditions will vary from company to company.
-As not all critical illness policies are the same, it is important to seek out professional advice and guidance in choosing your policy.
-With our agents help, you can easily pick out the best critical illness insurance quotes in Canada.
+As not all critical illness policies are the same, it is crucial to seek professional advice and guidance in choosing your policy.
+With our advisors’ help, you can easily pick out Canada’s best critical illness insurance quotes.

-The terms and conditions will vary from company to company, but the following ailments are insurable by virtually all insurers.
+The terms and conditions will vary from company to company, but the following illnesses are insurable by virtually all insurers.

 Coronary Bypass Surgery